-The Bylaws provide that the Board of Directors consists of five directors until changed by the Board of Directors.
-On April 2, 2007, the Board of Directors increased the size of the Board to seven directors.
-The directors are regularly elected at each annual meeting of the stockholders, and each director shall hold office until his/her successor has been elected and qualified or until his/her earlier resignation or removal.
+The Bylaws provide that the Board of Directors (the "Board") consists of nine directors until changed by the Board.
+The directors are regularly elected at each annual meeting of the stockholders, and each director shall hold office until his or her successor has been elected and qualified or until his or her earlier resignation or removal.

-The seven directors, if elected at the Annual Meeting, will hold office until the next annual meeting of stockholders, or until an earlier stockholder meeting at which directors are elected, and until their respective successors are duly elected and qualified.
-The Board of Directors, based on the recommendations of the Nominating and Corporate Governance Committee, has nominated Win Westfall, Thomas D. Brisbin, Linda L. Heil, W. Tracy Lenocker, Keith W. Renken, John M. Toups and Wayne Shelton to continue to serve as directors of the Company (collectively, the "Nominees").
+The nine nominees, if elected at the Annual Meeting, will hold office until the next annual meeting of stockholders, or until an earlier stockholder meeting at which directors are elected, and until their respective successors are duly elected and qualified.
+The Board, based on the recommendations of the Nominating and Corporate Governance Committee, has nominated Win Westfall, Thomas D. Brisbin, Linda L. Heil, Raymond W. Holdsworth, W. Tracy Lenocker, Douglas J. McEachern, Keith W. Renken, Wayne Shelton and John M. Toups to serve as directors of the Company (each a "Nominee" and collectively, the "Nominees").
+Each Nominee is currently serving as a director.

-Each of the Nominees is currently serving as a director of the Company and has consented to be nominated and to serve if elected.
-However, if any Nominee is unavailable for election or unable to serve, the proxy holders may vote for another person nominated by the Board of Directors or the Board may amend the Bylaws to reduce the number of directors to be elected at the Annual Meeting.
+Each Nominee has consented to be nominated and to serve if elected.
+However, if any Nominee is unavailable for election or unable to serve, the proxy holders may vote for another person nominated by the Board or the Board may amend the Bylaws to reduce the number of directors to be elected at the Annual Meeting.

-Information Regarding Nominees and Directors
+Information Regarding Directors

-The following table sets forth certain information with respect to the Nominees, each of whom is currently serving and, unless otherwise specified, has served continuously since he or she was previously elected, based on information furnished to the Company by each such director.
-The following information is as of April 23, 2008, unless otherwise specified.
+The following table and biographical descriptions set forth certain information with respect to the directors and Nominees.
+Unless otherwise specified, each Nominee has continuously served as a director of the Company since he or she was previously elected, based on information furnished to the Company by each director.
+The following information is as of April 21, 2010, unless otherwise specified.

 Name Age Director Since Positions Held with the Company (other than Director)

-Win Westfall 74 2001 Chairman of the Board
+Win Westfall 76 2001 Chairman of the Board

-Thomas D. Brisbin 55 2007 President and Chief Executive Officer
+Thomas D. Brisbin 57 2007 President and Chief Executive Officer

-Linda L. Heil 68 2006
+Linda L. Heil 70 2006

+Raymond W. Holdsworth 67 2009

-W. Tracy Lenocker 62 1997
+W. Tracy Lenocker 64 1997

+Douglas J. McEachern 58 2009

-Keith W. Renken 73 2006
+Keith W. Renken 75 2006

-Wayne Shelton 75 2008
+Wayne Shelton 77 2008

-John M. Toups 82 2007
+John M. Toups 84 2007